john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

 <br>

-# Version Control

-## Version Control Step-by-Step
+# Version Control Step-by-Step

 ### Setting Up Your Project:
-   > Setting up your project is as simple as creating the folder and the files you wish to apply version control to.
+   > In this phase, you are simply creating the folder and the files you wish to apply version control to.
    > The method below creates the folder and files in command line, however you can also create the files from your editor as well.

 1. **Check to make sure you are in the right directory**